rbms-bsc/DCRMR/_pages/Title/Title-proper.md

 ## 1.21.35 Title proper with supplementary or section designation or title

-<a name="1.21.35.1">1.21.35.1</a> If a manifestation bears a title proper that includes the title of an expression that is supplementary to, or a section of, another expression and appears in two or more grammatically separable parts, transcribe the title of the main expression first, followed by the designation(s) and/or title(s) of the supplement(s) or section(s) in order of their dependence.
-Always make a [Note on title](/DCRMR/title/Note-on-title/) indicating the original position on the preferred source of information of any transposed title elements (see [1.29.34.1](/DCRMR/title/Note-on-title/#1.29.34.1)).
+<a name="1.21.35.1">1.21.35.1</a> If a manifestation bears a title proper that includes the title of an expression that is supplementary to, or a section of, another expression and appears in two or more grammatically separable parts, transcribe the title that is common to all parts or sections first, followed by the designation(s) and/or title(s) of the supplement(s) or section(s) in order of their dependence.
+Always make a [Note on title](/DCRMR/title/Note-on-title/) indicating the original position on the preferred source of information of any transpositions (see [1.29.34.1](/DCRMR/title/Note-on-title/#1.29.34.1)).

 >Example:
 >Title proper: <CITE>Faust.
 Part one.</CITE>